Photo by Harper Shadron Photography

-Erik received a Bachelor of Science in Electrical Engineering at the University of Florida and will graduate in May 2022 with a Master of Music degree with a focus in Jazz Studies as a double gator.
+Erik holds a Master of Music degree with a focus in Jazz Studies and a Bachelor of Science in Electrical Engineering at the University of Florida.
 Erik’s award-winning, senior engineering design project—an analog-to-MIDI converter for electric guitars—exemplifies his unique blend of engineering and musical prowess.
 As a UF graduate student, Erik has taught jazz theory, jazz improvisation, and music production courses.
 Alongside veteran member of the Wynton Marsalis Septet, Wycliff Gordon, and UF music faculty, Erik also taught in HAPCO-sponsored music camps during his UF tenure.
-Erik is currently developing his own online guitar course set to launch in 2022.
+Most recently in 2023, Erik launched his own online guitar course.

 Currently, Erik is the guitarist for the Giselle and Erik music duo.
 Learn more about Giselle and Erik at www.giselleanderik.com.